-Ceramics I is a course based on the Indiana Academic Standards for Visual Art.
-Students in ceramics engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio quality works.
-Students create works of art in clay utilizing the processes of hand building, molds, slip and glaze techniques, and the firing processes.
-They reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
-Students utilize the resources of art museums, galleries, and studios, and identify art-related careers.
+Grade Level: 9-12 Ceramics I is a course based on the Indiana Academic Standards for Visual Art.
+Students Course #: 4040A in ceramics engage in sequential learning experiences that encompass art history, art Length: 1 Semester criticism, aesthetics, and production and lead to the creation of portfolio quality works.
+Credit(s): One Students create works of art in clay utilizing the processes of hand building, molds, slip and Diploma: General, Core 40, glaze techniques, and the firing processes.
+They reflect upon and refine their work; explore Academic Honors, Technical cultural and historical connections; analyze, interpret, theorize, and make informed Honors judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
+Students utilize the resources of art museums, galleries, and studios, and identify art-related Prerequisite: None careers.
 Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma